 'Essential.
-This timely project brings varied disciplinary spheres together via well-researched work from scholars across the globe… The essays coalesce into a tour de force that embraces the multi-layered interactions involving language choice defined by psychological, economical, political, religious, and ethical factors.' -- K. Liu, CUNY, CHOICE Magazine
+This timely project brings varied disciplinary spheres together via well-researched work from scholars across the globe… The essays coalesce into a tour de force that embraces the multi-layered interactions involving language choice defined by psychological, economical, political, religious, and ethical factors.
+Highly recommended' - CHOICE

 Introduction Jane Jackson